kdeldycke/awesome-engineering-team-management/README.md

 ## Setbacks and Failures

-* `What does not kill me makes me stronger` - Friedrich Nietzsche.
+* `What does not kill me makes me stronger`, Friedrich Nietzsche - Brutal, but with a grain of truth.
 * [Early-career setback and future career impact](https://www.nature.com/articles/s41467-019-12189-3) - `Despite an early setback, individuals with near misses systematically outperform those with narrow wins in the longer run.`
+* [How Complex Systems Fail](https://web.mit.edu/2.75/resources/random/How%20Complex%20Systems%20Fail.pdf) - `Short treatise on the nature of failure; how failure is evaluated; how failure is attributed to proximate cause; and the resulting new understanding of patient safety`.
+* [Normalization of deviance](https://danluu.com/wat/) - Explore how the factors accounting for disasters accumulates unnoticed until it's too late.
+This has been studied on other fields, but not in software engineering.
 * [Steve Jobs explains - Why companies fail?](https://www.youtube.com/watch?v=fuZ6ypueK8M) - On how sales and marketing takes over product focused companies.
 * [The failure of Scaling Etsy](https://twitter.com/mcfunley/status/1194713711337852928) - When a company lacks technical leadership: developers waste time in costly refactors, over-engineered systems, and ends up detached from the business and product.
-* [How Complex Systems Fail](https://web.mit.edu/2.75/resources/random/How%20Complex%20Systems%20Fail.pdf) - `Short treatise on the nature of failure; how failure is evaluated; how failure is attributed to proximate cause; and the resulting new understanding of patient safety`.

 ## Exits